noir-protocol/clairvoyance/README.md

-# Bleu
+# Clairvoyance

-**BLockchain Explorer sUite**

-Bleu is a collection of tools for building blockchain explorer.
+Clairvoyance is a collection of tools for building Cosmos blockchain explorer.

 ## License